FelipeAndrioli/OpenGL---Studies-Tutorials-Projects/opengl-gameprogramming/PROGRESS.md

     - Projection Transformation: Defines the viewing volume and clipping planes
     - Viewport Transformation: Maps the projection of the scene into the rendering window
     - Modelview Transformation: Combination of the viewing and modeling transformations

+Today I've started the chapter 4, which is gonna focus the transformations in OpenGL.
+It's probably gonna be a very extensive and hard chapter, I'm expecting to maybe finish it in next week.

+## Day Nine

+Chapter 4

+Today I just read more about transformations, altought not having time to reproduce any example.